Sup2point0/Assort/Bloons/monkey knowledge.md

 - Airburst Darts have a 20% chance of splitting into 4 instead of 3.
 - Sub Commander affects all Monkey Subs on screen.
 - Aircraft Carrier's mini Aces fire faster.
-- Vantage Point: Monkeys placed on Carrier Flagship gain 10% more range and attack 4% faster, and Sniper Monkeys attack 12% faster.
+- Vantage Point – Monkeys placed on Carrier Flagship gain 10% more range and attack 4% faster, and Sniper Monkeys attack 12% faster.
 - Grape Shot shoots an extra grape.
-- Burn It Up: Hot Shot's fire can stack multiple times.
+- Burn It Up – Hot Shot's fire can stack multiple times.
-- Ripping Hooks: Pirate Lord's activated ability can hook BADs to deal extreme damage.
+- Ripping Hooks – Pirate Lord's activated ability can hook BADs to deal extreme damage.
 - Merchantman generates $20 more cash per round.
 - Monkey Ace's darts fly faster.
-- Wingmonkey: Advanced flight path that coordinates multiple Monkey Aces on staggered attack sweeps.
+- Wingmonkey – Advanced flight path that coordinates multiple Monkey Aces on staggered attack sweeps.
 - Pineapples are only dropped near the track.
 - Bomber Ace has reduced cooldown between bomb drops.
 - Neva-Miss Targeting's darts turn faster.
 - Razor Rotors pops bloons faster and in a larger radius.
 - Apache Prime flies faster.
 - Special Poperations' activated ability allows Monkeys below Tier V to attack while in transit.
-- Lone Wolf: Monkey Marine attacks 20% faster if no Sniper Monkeys are on screen.
+- Lone Wolf – Monkey Marine attacks 20% faster if no Sniper Monkeys are on screen.
-- Smart Comanches: Comanche Commander's mini-comanches can be set to different targeting options.
+- Smart Comanches – Comanche Commander's mini-comanches can be set to different targeting options.
-- Coordinated Tactics: Adds a 'Set All/Lock All' option for the Heli Pilot, Mortar Monkey and Dartling Gunner.
+- Coordinated Tactics – Adds a 'Set All/Lock All' option for the Heli Pilot, Mortar Monkey and Dartling Gunner.
 - The Biggest One can stun MOABs.
 - Burny Stuff burns bloons faster.
-- Shattering Shards: When Shattering Shells removes fortifications off MOAB-class bloons, sharp frags are sprayed out.
+- Shattering Shards – When Shattering Shells removes fortifications off MOAB-class bloons, sharp frags are sprayed out.
 - Blooncineration can remove fortifications off ZOMGs.
-- Activated ability: unlocks all locked Dartling Gunners and boosts their swivel speed for a short duration.
+- Activated ability – unlocks all locked Dartling Gunners and boosts their swivel speed for a short duration.
-- Multi-Shock: Lazer Cannon's lazer shock shocks twice, and Plasma Accelerator's shocks thrice.
+- Multi-Shock – Lazer Cannon's lazer shock shocks twice, and Plasma Accelerator's shocks thrice.
-- Refracting Ray: Ray of Doom's ray can bounce off obstacles once.
+- Refracting Ray – Ray of Doom's ray can bounce off obstacles once.
 - Where Plasma or Doom rays cross on the track, extra plasma pools are created.
 - Rocket Storm's rockets have a 50% chance of stunning bloons.
 - All Military Monkeys attack 10% faster when set to 'last' targeting priority!
-- Danger Identification: New targeting priority for all military monkeys: Fast - targets the fastest bloon in range!
+- Danger Identification – New targeting priority for all military monkeys – Fast - targets the fastest bloon in range!
 - All MOAB-class bloons spawn in a partially damaged state!